realA10001986/Time-Circuits-Display/README.md

 The CircuitSetup speedo features a third digit behind the gaffer tape.
 This digit is usually dark, in accordance with the speedo close-ups in all three parts of the series.

-The A-Car, shown very briefly in part 1 of the series when Doc sends Einstein a minute into the future, had a speedo which showed "0.0".
+The A-Car, shown very briefly in part 1 of the series when Doc sends Einstein a minute into the future, had a speedo displaying "0.0".
 Check this option to display a "0" after the dot using the hidden digit.
 Please note that only "0" is ever displayed, fractions are not supported.

 ##### &#9193; Display GPS speed